5growth/5gt-mtp/IFA005/README.md

 ## 4. RADIO
 It contains the plugin for radio domains:
 - **_Radio Plugin_** (used to control Ericcson Radio Equipment.
 Released with [Apachev2](https://www.apache.org/licenses/LICENSE-2.0) license.

+## 5. Cloudify
+It contains the plugin to be used in Cloudify to interacts with the MTP via NBI.
+Please refer to [Cloudify documentation](https://cloudify.co/plugins/) on how to install itEquipment.
+Released with [Apachev2](https://www.apache.org/licenses/LICENSE-2.0) license.